-Doesn’t see that you have your own needs too because he is overly involved with his own world
+Doesn’t see that you have your own needs, too, because he is overly involved with his world.

-He will never admit a mistake and will just divert the issue to you.
-Basically, he is closed-minded and will never accept any form of criticism.
+He will never admit a mistake and will divert the issue to you.
+He is closed-minded and will never accept any form of criticism.

-At his age, he can still throw tantrums when he doesn’t get what he wants.
+He can still throw tantrums at his age when he doesn’t get what he wants.

 Lives with the mindset that he is better than everyone else

-He can be extremely charming and may seem so perfect with other people.
+He can be incredibly charming and may seem so perfect with other people.
 Will show a different personality to prove he is a catch.

 A narcissist’s mood will depend on other people, while a self-centered husband won’t have to depend on other people’s constant approval to feel happy.